 “Caramel alone can be overwhelmingly sweet, but when you taste both caramel and sea salt together, salt tones down the sweet notes and lets the rich undertones of the caramel shine through,” Brenda explains.

 Of course, the kind of salt you use matters.
-Flaky sea salt has less salinity than table salt, ounce for ounce, so even when you see big grains of crystalized salt on our buttercream frosted salty caramel cookies, you won’t be overwhelmed by the taste of sodium.
+Flaky sea salt has less salinity than table salt, ounce for ounce, so even when you see big grains of crystalized salt on these buttercream frosted salty caramel cookies, you won’t be overwhelmed by the taste of sodium.
 Instead, the salt on top helps highlight the sweetness of the caramel.
 Flaky salt is also great for adding a bit of crunch, and is the perfect textural complement to soft, chewy cookies and fluffy buttercream frosting.

 Raspberries and dark chocolate